FantasyFactionTools/FantasyFactionTools.github.io/scripts/lgbt-characters/README.md

 Commit your changes and it'll just show up on this page:
 [https://fantasyfactiontools.github.io/lists/lgbt-characters.html](https://fantasyfactiontools.github.io/lists/lgbt-characters.html)

+_NOTE:  It could take a few minutes for the changes to propagate.
+Give it a little bit before you see the updates._

 Copy and paste the contents of `lgbt-characters.txt` into whereever you'd like in the forum.